davidecantoni/shopping-basket/README.md

   Exit app
 ```

-Once you are done you can easily print the receipt.
+Once you are done you can also print the receipt.

 ```